armeniki/BCM-Tools/README.md

 The POTD was originally designed to allow support personnel to log in to these units using a temporary password to change the admin password to regain normal access.

-## Licence File Generator - in progress
-*This project is in progress and incomplete.*

-This is a simple application which will present the user with all of the features or options that can be modified on the BCM.
-Once all of the desired options are selected, the user can then generate a .lic file which is then uploaded to the BCM via Element Manager.

-However, there are other ways of modifying available features and performing upgrades on the BCM.
-This involves patching a particular file in various locations of its binary.
-So I can not give too much priority to this particular project.

 ## Custom Date Formatting
 The BCM is a very powerful communications platform but unfortunately, it is not very customisable in some ways.
 The built-in profiles come with preselected language options.
 These language options may or may not reflect what the user actually wants.